Help us improve your experience.

 A screenshot of a phone Description automatically generated

-Manually Adding a Cloud-ready Switch to the Juniper Mist Cloud
+Manually Adding a Cloud-Ready Switch to the Juniper Mist Cloud

 Step-by-Step Procedure:

-To adopt a cloud-ready switch manually, you need an activation code for the switch (these are sent via email to the address on record at the time of purchase, or they can be obtained by contacting Juniper Mist Customer Engagement team).
-Using the activation code will adopt the switch and any Juniper access points that are part of the purchase order, as well as claiming any subscriptions that are included in your purchase.
+To adopt a cloud-ready switch manually, you need an activation code for the switch (these are sent via email to the address on record at the time of purchase, or they can be obtained by contacting the Juniper Mist Customer Engagement team).
+Using the activation code will adopt the switch and any Juniper APs that are part of the purchase order, as well as claiming any subscriptions that are included in your purchase.

 1. Start by unboxing your switch, connecting the management port to the Internet, and powering it on.
 As part of the ZTP process, the switch will automatically access the PHC server (or the DHCP server if you have set this up instead) and then connect to the Juniper Mist cloud for configuration updates.